-Hananiah had promised the Lord would deliver Judah from Babylon within “two years”, but the Lord put him to death two months after he had challenged Jeremiah and deceived the people.
+Hananiah had promised that the LORD would deliver Judah from Babylon within “two years”, but the LORD put him to death two months after he had challenged Jeremiah and deceived the people.

 Jeremiah 28:15 “Then said the prophet Jeremiah unto Hananiah the prophet, Hear now, Hananiah; The LORD hath not sent thee; but thou makest this people to trust in a lie.”

 The false prophet, as he is again called by the Targum, and in the Syriac version.
 Where he went to him, and met with him, whether in the temple or elsewhere, is not mentioned.
 Very probably in some public place, that there might be witnesses of what was said.
 For it was for the conviction of others, as well as for his own confusion, the following things are observed.

 “Hear now, Hananiah, the LORD hath not sent thee”: Though he spoke in his name, and pretended a mission from him, when he had none, which was abominable wickedness.